MicrosoftDocs/azure-docs/articles/media-services/media-services-deliver-streaming-content.md

     . . .

 ### Use Media Services .NET SDK Extensions
-The following code calls .NET SDK extensions methods that create a locator and generate the Smooth Streaming, HLS and MPEG-DASH URLs for adaptive streaming.
+The following code calls .NET SDK extensions methods that create a locator and generate the Smooth Streaming, HLS, and MPEG-DASH URLs for adaptive streaming.

     // Create a loctor.
     _context.Locators.Create(